idranne/Columbia-DBMI-/README.md

 # Project Timeline (7 weeks) and Tech Stack (will edit as I move forward in the project)
 - Week 1 and 2: Finding relevant datasets and training models (fine-tuning evaluating models, finding relevant features for deployment)
-- Tech stack : Machine learning algorithms, from simple classifers e.g Logistic Regression, Random Forest Classifiers to complex ones like CNN, RNN, LSTM
+- Tech stack : Machine learning algorithms, from simple classiflers e.g Logistic Regression, Random Forest Classifiers to complex ones like CNN, RNN, LSTM
-- Week 3 and 4: Refine models, and build a backend workflow + App prototype: Figma, flutter, React Native, librosa, pAudioAnalyss
+- Week 3 and 4: Refine models, and build a backend workflow + Develop app prototype (will probably use flutter